hydrusnetwork/hydrus/docs/developer_api.md

 If you have a clever script/program that does many things, then hit up [/get\_services](#get_services) on session initialisation and cache an internal map of key_to_name for the labels to use when you present services to the user.

-Also, note that all users can now copy their service keys from _review services_.
+Also, note that all users can now copy their service keys from _services->review_.

 ## The Services Object { id="services_object" }

 Hydrus manages its different available domains and actions with what it calls _services_.
-If you are a regular user of the program, you will know about _review services_ and _manage services_.
+If you are a regular user of the program, you will know about _services->review_ and _services->edit_.
 The Client API needs to refer to services, either to accept commands from you or to tell you what metadata files have and where.

 When the client tells you about the available services, it gives you the following structure, typically under a `services_v2` key right off the root node.